Logo Voyage

 • 2 Barna (Bearna) is a fast-growing village with lots of accommodation.
 Traditionally Irish-speaking, its residents are fighting a rearguard action against the encroaching commuter belt of the Anglophone city.

-• 3 Furbo (Na Forbacha) is where you definitely enter the Gaeltacht, as 80% of all its housing developments must be reserved for Irish-speakers.
+• 3 Furbo (Na Forbacha) is where you definitely enter the Gaeltacht, as 80% of all its housing developments are reserved for Irish-speakers.
 There's a good beach, and Padraicins large seafood restaurant has rooms.

 • 4 Knock South has accommodation, a supermarket and a beach.
 It's sometimes described as being in Inverin (Indreabhán, mouth of the river) but most of that is further west, with industry supporting Connemara Airport.